Kids mindset for success begins with helping children turn their dreams, ideas and intentions into a clear plan they can actually follow.

 Alan Wagstaff shared the Green School Bali philosophy.

-What Makes Green School Bali So Special?
+What Makes Green School Bali So Different?

-A Green School Bali classroom
+A Green School Bali classroom.

 Student Engagement and Real-World Learning